DataDog/integrations-extras/eventstore/README.md

 Get metrics from EventStore in real time to:

 * Visualize and monitor EventStore queues
-* Capture all available metrics within the stats API
+* Capture all available metrics within the following API endpoints: stats, node info, non-transient projections, subscriptions, cluster gossip (the list of endpoints to scrape is configurable)

 ## Setup